ahoskins/card-form/README.md

 ```

 1. *How long did you spend working on the problem?
 How much time did you spend thinking about the
-design before writing your code?* Spend 2.5 hours on this.
+design before writing your code?* I spent 2.5 hours on this.
 I mostly focused on validation.
 Before starting, I quickly
 investigated credit card validation libraries.
 I ended up deciding to use card-validator
-library from Braintree.
+library from [Braintree](https://github.com/braintree/card-validator).
 In this solution, I'm not using much functionality from the library,
-but I decided that extensibility having a library would be important.
+but I decided that for extensibility sake, it would be useful to use library (further error reporting requirements in the future).
 2. *What are the UI/UX usability features you implemented, or thought about implementing?
 How do they help validate the user input?* Three kinds of error validation I implemented.
 For the credit card - I format the
-text with spaces, and truncate.
+text with spaces, and truncate to be either 15/16 characters.
 For the CVV2, I constrain the length based on the credit card detected.
 For the expiry, I display an error when the expiry is not after the current month/year.
 I also display warning
 to enter a month between 0 and 12.
 I also implemented, "confirmation validation".
 When the credit card type is detected, it will display the detected card type.
 This helps the user know they are on the right track.